 10. Fish Taco Lettuce Wraps

 Just because you can’t have corn tortillas while on a whole30 diet doesn't mean you can’t have fish tacos, right?
 I mean, take a look at these fish taco lettuce wraps, for instance!
-There are so much delicious and fresh ingredients in this recipe that it's clear that this takes Whole30 fish tacos to a whole new level!
+There are so many delicious and fresh ingredients in this recipe that it's clear that this takes Whole30 fish tacos to a whole new level!

 To make this, you mostly just have to chop the veggies and fruits, cook some fish, and then assemble.
 Yeah, that's all there is to it!
 It's hard to believe that such simple preparation can deliver flavors so complex, that it makes all your effort worth it!